Red Currant Bakery

 Instructions

-• Preheat the oven to 400 F and place an oven rack in the center of the oven.
+• Preheat the oven to 425 F and place a rack in the middle of the oven.

 Make the Streusel

-• In a medium bowl add in the flour, butter, sugar and vanilla.
+• In a medium bowl add in the flour, butter, sugar, salt, and vanilla.

 • Rub the butter into the flour and sugar with your hands or a fork until there are no more dry bits.